We’re back with Snowlandia 2019!

 Leap on snowshoes, search for life under the snow, develop leadership skills and make outdoorsy friends.
-SaskOutdoors and Wildernook are teaming up to offer winter experiences in a fresh way.
+SaskOutdoors and Wildernook are teaming up again to offer winter experiences in a fresh way.

-Times: We will meet each morning between 8:30 a.m. and 9:00 a.m. , enjoy cozy indoor time together between 11:00 a.m. and 1:00 p.m. and wrap up between 4:00p.m - 4:30 p.m. each day.
-Families are welcome to contact email@example.com if they need to set up alternate pick-up or drop off arrangements.
+Times: We will meet each morning between 8:45 a.m. and 9:00 a.m. , enjoy cozy indoor time together between 11:00 a.m. and 1:00 p.m. and wrap up between 4:00p.m - 4:15 p.m. each day.

 Cost: The program cost of $265.00 ($66.00/day) includes learning materials, access to the specialized outdoor gear we will be using and mentorship from qualified outdoor educators.
 Participants must provide their own lunch, snacks and warm clothing.